4 Trails to Try This Winter

 LENGTH: 8 KM (Aprx 2 hrs.)

 Which way to head first on this hike depends on how hungry you are!
 The lovely Little Brick Cafe is situated in Riverdale and is a perfect excuse to head out for a winter walk.
+Stop in and enjoy their cozy winter patio, which is fully equipped with outdoor heaters.
 You’ll either hit this cafe about 30 minutes in, heading east through Louise McKinney Park or 1.5 hours in after passing through two riverside parks and the ultra-blue Dawson Bridge.
 Be sure to take a moment at the overlook near McNally School, which offers an amazing view of the city skyline.

 Food and drink nearby: Little Brick Cafe.